rakib2067/Typescript/README.md

 ## Introduction

-This repo will contain the code and notes (below) for the Udemy course: [The Ultimate TypeScript Course](https://codewithmosh.com/courses/enrolled/1779784).
+This repo will contain the code and notes for the course: [The Ultimate TypeScript Course](https://codewithmosh.com/courses/enrolled/1779784).

 ## Table of Contents